DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/index.md

 2/6 failed (Duration: 15m 25s)
 ```

-## Building Reporter
+## Building the Reporter

-You can build a reporter project by using the `build` Gulp task.
+You can build the reporter project by using the `build` Gulp task.

 ```bash
 gulp build
 ```

-## Testing Reporter
+## Testing the Reporter

-To test your reporter operates well, you can use the `test` Gulp task.
+To make sure your reporter operates well, you can use the `test` Gulp task.
-To get this task to work, you need to provide reference reports in your format.
+To get this task to work, provide reference reports in your format.
 During testing, reports generated by the custom reporter will be compared with these reference reports.

 First, you need to know what data to use in these reports.
-There are two ways to find this.
+There are two ways to do it.

 * Refer to the test input data at `<reporter-directory>/test/data/test-calls.js`.
 This file contains a sequence of reporter method calls.
 Each method uses a number of input data.
 * Explore an existing reporter, say, the [list](https://github.com/DevExpress/testcafe-reporter-list) reporter.
 You can either run the `preview` Gulp task to view the reporter output in your terminal, or find the reference report at `/test/data/report-without-colors`.

-Then, you have to compose two reference reports.
+Then, compose two reference reports.

 * A regular report.
-Put it to `/test/data/` and name it `report-without-colors`.
+Put it into `/test/data/` and name it `report-without-colors`.
 * A colored report, which is a JSON file that consists of a single string - the report text with additional color information specified using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
-Put this JSON file to `/test/data/` and name it `report-with-colors.json`.
+Put this JSON file into `/test/data/` and name it `report-with-colors.json`.

 After the reference reports are ready, you can use the `test` task.